Australian Silky Terrier Wikipedia

 In addition, the Australian Silky needs regular brushing and combing to maintain its soft and shiny appearance.
 Silky dogs require bathing every month and regular brushing.
 They can also benefit from an occasional visit to a groomer.
 Even though they are extremely sociable, they do tend to bark and show their disapproval when threatened or abused.

-Read More: Boston Terrier Painting
+Read More: Red Nose Staffordshire Bull Terrier

 While the Australian Silky has relatively few physical defects, it is important to check a breeder before purchasing one.
 If possible, ask for veterinary certificates from any prospective breeder.
 The presence of a health certificate is also helpful.
 Cataracts are common among older dogs and pups.
 Symptoms include increased thirst and unexplained loss of weight.
 The treatment for these conditions varies depending on the cause and severity of the condition.